tarsil/saffier/docs/index.md

 ## Before continuing

 Saffier is a Python-native ORM focused on query ergonomics, model expressiveness, and predictable async behavior.
-If your project also needs dedicated data validation, you can integrate Saffier with the validation library of your choice.
+If your project also needs dedicated data validation or alternate model representations, you can integrate Saffier with the engine layer of your choice.

 ## Why this ORM